 [The cost of the club-house was donated by Hazel Moss-Davis (some £30,000!) and the carpets provided/laid by Calverley Carpets.
 The Minutes for the AGM also note that bureaucracy, building and planning regulations had resulted in a cost increase of £4,000.]

-Incidentally, here’s what Calverley Grounds looked like in 1930 (our club house looks almost in the same place, as are the tennis courts which we used!), courtesy of http://www.britainfromabove.org.uk
+Incidentally, here’s what Calverley Grounds looked like in 1930 (our club house looks almost in the same place in the bottom left corner as another clubhouse, as are the tennis courts which we converted!), courtesy of http://www.britainfromabove.org.uk

 With the new facilities the club enters the SECF U league for the first time in 1995 (but loses all matches) and runs a SECF One Ball Tournament.
 Membership reaches 40 for the first time, together with much publicity due to the opening of the club house.
 Also the Lustau Sherry company donates a trophy, but sadly not their products in subsequent years.
 We also receive the Apps Heley award by the Croquet Association for the most improved club in the country.